djbpitt/collatexInstallation/collatex-installation.md

 	PS C:\Users\Tara L Andrews>

+or this:

+	tla@ubuntu:~$

 Now you are ready to type the commands that come next.

-*N.B. for Windows users:  Some of you may have used `cmd.exe` in the past, to work at the command line.
+***N.B. for Windows users**:  Some of you may have used `cmd.exe` in the past, to work at the command line.
 We recommend Powershell because it uses many of the same commands that have always been in use on Unix-like systems, and so makes it easier for you to follow generic command-line instructions such as those we will be giving in the workshop.
 If you stick to cmd.exe you do so at your own risk.*

 ### Installing CollateX